 3.5.
-Monitoring, Review and Amendments
+Maintenance, Review and Amendments

-Compliance Department is responsible for monitoring compliance with this Framework on an ongoing basis and documenting the results of monitoring activity for their respective business on at least an annual basis.
-In stances of non-compliance should be reported to the CRO.
-This Framework should be reviewed at least on an annual basis in line with regulatory requirements.
+Compliance Department is responsible for maintaining this Framework on an ongoing basis and ensuring the alignment with business practice.
+This Framework should be reviewed at least on an annual basis to align with the regulatory requirements.